What is a kidney stone?

 Uric acid stones.
 Uric acid stones may form when there is too much acid in the urine.
-This can be seen
+This type can

-Cysteine stones.
-Ceystine is one of the building blocks that make up muscles, nerves, and other parts
+Cystine stones.
+Cystine is one of the building blocks that make up muscles, nerves, and other parts

 of the body.
 It can build up in the urine and form a stone.
-Cysteine stones are rare.
+Cystine stones are rare

 What causes a kidney stone?

 A kidney stone develops from crystals that build up in the kidney.
 Urine normally

 contains chemicals that prevent or slow the crystals from forming.
 But stones still form